mincong-h/mincong-h.github.io/_posts/2018-07-07-python-basic-syntax.md

 I occasionally write scripts in Python 3 and this article keeps track of basic syntax that is frequently used according to my experience.
 To keep things simple, this article is focus on language syntax and does not include framework or tooling of the Python ecosystem.
-I hope that it will be useful for you.
+Code written here is tested and hosted on [GitHub](https://github.com/mincong-h/learning-python).
+I hope that it will be useful for you as well.
 Enjoy!

 ## Iteration